German atrocities committed against Soviet prisoners of war: Summary executions

 Especially in 1941, German soldiers often refused to take prisoners on the Eastern Front and shot Soviet soldiers who tried to surrender—sometimes in large groups of hundreds or thousands.
 The German military did not record deaths that occurred prior to prisoners arriving at the collection points.
 These murders were not ordered by the high command, and some military commanders recognized their harmfulness to German interests.
 Nevertheless, efforts to discourage such killing had mixed results at best and no German military court verdicts against the perpetrators are known.
-Although the Red Army shot enemy prisoners less commonly than the German Army did, the shooting of prisoners by both armies contributed to a mutual escalation of violence.
+Although the Red Army shot enemy prisoners less commonly than the German Army did, the execution of prisoners by both armies contributed to a mutual escalation of violence.

 To prevent the growth of a partisan movement, Red Army soldiers overtaken by the German advance without being captured were ordered by the Supreme Command of Ground Forces (OKH) to present themselves to the German authorities under the threat of summary execution.
 Despite the order, few soldiers turned themselves in; some evaded capture and returned to their families.
 Although most Red Army soldiers who were apprehended were not executed, thousands or tens of thousands were.

 Before the beginning of the war, the OKW ordered the execution of captured Soviet commissars and suspicious civilian political functionaries.
 More than 80 percent of front-line German divisions fighting on the Eastern Front carried out this illegal order, shooting an estimated 4,000 to 10,000 commissars.
 These killings did not reduce Soviet resistance, and came to be perceived as counterproductive; the order was rescinded in May 1942.
 Although female combatants in the Soviet army defied German gender expectations, the OKH ordered them to be treated as prisoners of war.
 Some front-line units executed female combatants and others did not, but ultimately few survived to reach prisoner-of-war camps in Germany.